omundy/learn-computers/topics/documentation.md

 Documentation should be an ongoing process, from start to finish, for many reasons:

 - To help you finish the work, tracking progress from conception to completion.
-- An archive of your creative energy, the things learned, and successes and failures, that you can tap into and reference later.
+- To archive iterations, things learned, and successes and failures, to reference later.
 - To tell the story of your project for all potential audiences: Professors, peers, potential employers, grad school admissions, award selection committees, academics who may write about your work, and of course, the public.

 Continue reading for examples and tips...